-Tan Sri Amirsham was appointed Chairman of Themed Attractions Resorts and Hotels Sdn Bhd (now known as Destination Resorts and Hotels Sdn Bhd) from 2015 to 2020.
-He began his career with Maybank Group in 1977, holding various senior positions until 2008.
-He served as Maybank's President and Chief Executive Officer for 14 years from 1994.
-He was appointed a Minister in the Prime Minister's Department from 2008, in charge of the Economic Planning Unit and the Department of Statistics until 2009.
-He served as the Chairman of the National Economic Advisory Council from 2009 to 2011.
-He is currently the Chairman of Sunway Reit Management Sdn Bhd and a member of the Board of Wearnes-StarChase Limited in Singapore and is a Non-Executive Director at Hap Seng Plantations Holdings Berhad.
+Tan Sri Amirsham was appointed Chairman of Themed Attractions Resorts & Hotels Sdn Bhd in March 2015, where he served till December 2020.
+He began his career with Maybank Group in 1977, holding various senior positions.
+He served as Maybank's President and Chief Executive Officer for 14 years from 1994 to 2008.
+He was appointed a Minister in the Prime Minister's Department on March 2008 in charge of the Economic Planning Unit and the Department of Statistics until April 2009.
+He served as the Chairman of the National Economic Advisory Council from June 2009 to May 2011.
+He is currently the Chairman of RAM Holdings Berhad and RAM Rating Services Berhad.
+He is also a member of the Board of Wearnes-StarChase Limited in Singapore and is a Non-Executive Director at Hap Seng Plantations Holdings Berhad.

-ARNAUD GIRODON

-Executive Administrator
+ARNAUD GIRODON Executive Administrator

-Arnaud Girodon, is the Chief Executive Officer of Datai Hotels and Resorts Sdn Bhd and former General Manager of The Datai Langkawi, from 2014 to 2023.
-His years of leadership at The Datai Langkawi resulted in tremendous success, leading the resort from strength to strength, including the recognition of receiving many coveted international accolades.
-He began his hospitality career in the United Kingdom and subsequently spent seven vears in Dubai at the Jebel Ali Hotel & Golf Resort and Al Murooj Rotana Hotel and Suites, followed by eight years in Thailand and Vietnam for the InterContinental Group.
-His leadership at The Datai Langkawi included the 12-month closure of the resort for its first major refurbishment in its 25-year history.
+Arnaud Girodon, General Manager of The Datai Langkawi, joined the resort in 2014, bringing with him nearly 20 years of experience.
+Beginning his hospitality career in the United Kingdom, he subsequently spent seven years in Dubai at the Jebel Ali Hotel & Golf Resort and Al Murooj Rotana Hotel and Suites.
+This was followed by an 8-year stint in Thailand and Vietnam for the InterContinental Group.
+His 9 years of leadership at The Datai Langkawwi included the 12-month closure of the resort for its first major refurbishment in its 25-year history.
 A few months after the opening in 2018, The Datai Pledge, his brainchild, was soft-launched.